dariober/ASCIIGenome/README.md

 An optional genome file can be passed to option `-g/--genome` to give a set of allowed sequences and their sizes so that browsing is constrained to the real genomic space.
 The genome file is also used to represent the position of the current window on the chromosome, which is handy to navigate around.

-There are three options to pass a genome file:
+There are three ways to pass a genome file:

 * A tag identifying a built-in genome, e.g. hg19.
 See [genomes](http://github.com/dariober/Java-cafe/ASCIIGenome/resources/genomes) for available genomes